Simple heating hacks for your home

 Double your performance.

-Up to 40 per cent of a home’s heating energy can be lost, and up to 87 per cent of its heat gained through windows, so while your view might be worth it, your power bill might not be.
-We like to leverage what nature and innovation provide to give you more comfort and drive your ongoing energy costs down with our built-in sustainability recommendations for double glazing.
+It is estimated that 50-70% of heating is lost through single glazed windows, so while your view might be worth it, your power bill might not be.
+We like to leverage what nature and innovation provide to drive your ongoing energy costs down with our built-in sustainability recommendations for double glazing.
 Double glazing means there are two layers of glass on windows and doors, which have a space between them, offering better insulation properties – resulting in another type of double… a win win!
-Double glazing also reduces noise transfer, so it’ll be nice and quiet too!
+Double glazing is also a really effective noise barrier, so it’ll be nice and quiet too!
 Add quality window coverings for better thermal performance on windows and doors and sleep tight knowing you’ll sleep with cheaper climate control and wake up more comfortable!
-Visit our colour showroom to see the range of window coverings we offer.

 While many houses feature open plan living, most create zones such as a living zone, bedroom zone and entertaining zone.
 To fine tune your energy consumption, make sure your heating the zone where you’re spending the most time, and either turn off heating in other zones, or put them to a lower, more cost-effective setting.
-Sustainability Victoria recommend you set the temperature for living zones between 18° and 20°C, so while it’s tempting to make it a balmy 28° and ditch the scarf and jumper, your wallet will appreciate your functional fashion efforts.
+Sustainability Victoria recommends you set the temperature for living zones between 18* and 20*, so while it’s tempting to make it a balmy 28* and ditch the scarf and jumper, your wallet will appreciate your functional fashion efforts.